onlyphantom/blockchain/content/transactions.md

 A summary of <a id="Gas Fee after the London Upgrade" name="Gas Fee after the London Upgrade"></a> the London Upgrade:

-- Implemented on August 5th, 2021, to make transacton fees more predictable for users by overhauling the gas fee mechanism
+- Implemented on August 5th, 2021, to make transaction fees more predictable for users by overhauling the gas fee mechanism

 - Replaces the fixed-size blocks with variable-size blocks, so users did not have to wait for high demand to reduce during periods of high network demand